-Santa Rosa District Schools builds a professional learning culture in each school by equipping adminstrators and teacher leaders with the knowledge and skills to provide effective job-embedded professional learning opportunities.
-The fidelity of implementation of statutes, State Board of Education (SBE) rules, and district and state initatives related to student performance and growth, educator proficiency and certification and professional learning learning is a high priority in Santa Rosa District Schools.
+Santa Rosa District Schools builds a professional learning culture in each school by equipping administrators and teacher leaders with the knowledge and skills to provide effective job-embedded professional learning opportunities.
+The fidelity of implementation of statutes, State Board of Education (SBE) rules, and district and state initatives related to student performance and growth, educator proficiency and certification and professional learning is a high priority in Santa Rosa District Schools.
+Administrators and teacher leaders are kept abreast of the newest professional learning designs to ensure fidelity of job-embedded collaborative learning.